Best Online Criminal Justice Programs in Aiken, SC (2026)

 Closest Criminal Justice Schools to Aiken

-The five accredited institutions below are the closest options indexed in our directory that offer criminal justice programs.
+The 10 accredited institutions below are the closest among the 37 schools in our directory that offer criminal justice programs near Aiken.
 Distances are calculated from Aiken city center.

 SchoolCityDistanceTuitionOnline

-Aiken Technical CollegeGraniteville, SC6.7 miContact school for pricing
+Aiken Technical CollegeGraniteville, SC6.6 miContact school for pricing

-Augusta Technical CollegeAugusta, GA20.2 miContact school for pricing
+Augusta Technical CollegeAugusta, GA20.1 miContact school for pricing

-Denmark Technical CollegeDenmark, SC36.6 miContact school for pricing
+Denmark Technical CollegeDenmark, SC37.9 miContact school for pricing

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all South Carolina schools on the South Carolina criminal justice page.